-Nunavut’s Quttirnipaaq park still on Canada’s World Heritage Site submission list
+Nunavut’s Quttinipaaq park still on Canada’s World Heritage Site submission list

 As of July 20, 2016, five of the 11 sites that were on Canada’s 2004 tentative list have been inscribed as World Heritage Sites.

-But nomination files for the remaining six sites include Quttinirpaaq, nominated for its “outstanding universal value” due to its:
+The remaining six sites include Quttinirpaaq, nominated for its “outstanding universal value” due to its:

 • “exceptional testimony to the earliest and successive human occupations of the Canadian Eastern High Arctic by the early Paleo-Eskimo and subsequent cultural traditions;”